00aje00/vagrant-kubernetes-cluster/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environemnt for CKA/CKAD and CKS Exams]
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm

 ## Documentation

 Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

-If you are preparing for CKA, CKAD or CKS exam, save 15% using code **SCOFFER15** at https://kube.promo/latest

 ## Prerequisites